madewithlove/htaccess-cli/README.md

 ### Usage as a GitHub Action

-Check https://github.com/madewithlove/htaccess-cli-github-action if you want verify how .htaccess files behave in a GitHub Action.
+Check https://github.com/madewithlove/htaccess-cli-github-action if you want to verify how .htaccess files behave in a GitHub Action.

 ## CLI Options